TR4IS/windows-downloads-file-organizer/README.md

 ## 🛠 Requirements

-    Windows OS
+  - Windows OS

-    Python 3.x
+  - Python 3.x

 ## 🙋‍♂️ Author

-    TR4IS
+  - TR4IS

-    GitHub: @tr4is
+  - GitHub: @tr4is

 ## 📝 To-Do / Ideas

-    Add config file support (custom categories)
+    Add config file support (custom categories) - working on it !

-    Schedule as a daily background task
+    Schedule as a daily background task  -

-    Build a simple GUI
+    Build a simple GUI -